Betsy Ross

 SKETCH OF BETSY ROSS

-Addie Guthrie Weaver, Circa 1898
+by: Addie Guthrie Weaver, Circa 1898

 Elizabeth Griscom, a daughter of Samuel and Rebecka (James) Griscom of Philadelphia, was born January 1, 1752, the eighth of seventeen children.
 The family were members of the Society Friends and the young Elizabeth grew into a most charming, bright and beautiful girl of prepossessing manners and plain and quiet tastes.
 Her great-aunt Sarah Elizabeth Ann Griscom taught Elizabeth how to sew.